Mac Mohan: Illness and death

 In November 2009, a day before he could start the shooting for Ashwini Dheer's Atithi Tum Kab Jaoge?, Mac Mohan was admitted to the Kokilaben Dhirubhai Ambani Hospital in Andheri in Mumbai after his health deteriorated.
 He had a tumour in the right lung, which grew to be lung cancer and he finally succumbed on 10 May 2010, aged 72.
 Asian Academy of Film & Television had a special prayer meeting on 14 May at Noida Film City.
 There was also a prayer meeting on the same day at Ajivasan Hall for family and friends, and people from the oldest of his spot boys to Amitabh Bachchan attended the prayer meeting to pay their respects.

 Personal life

 Mac Mohan married Minny in 1986 and they had two daughters; Manjari Makijany, Vinati Makijany and a son Vikrant Makijany.
 He was the maternal uncle of actress Raveena Tandon.
 Mac Mohan's wife Minny is an Ayurvedic Doctor.
 It was when Mac Mohan's father was admitted to Arogya Nidhi Hospital in Juhu that their interaction first started and later the relationship culminated into marriage.
-In the interview taken by professional writer Niilesh A Raje we learn that Mac Mohan had an excellent command over spoken and written English.
+In the interview taken by professional writer Niilesh A Raje we learn that Mac Mohan had an excellent command of spoken and written English.
 Apart from reading newspapers at length, he loved reading Reader's Digest magazine a lot.